Study Abroad Program Overview

 mid-January to mid-June

 CIEE staff are dedicated to placing participants in appropriate homestays with local families and managing all related services.
 For the duration of the program, students live in carefully-selected middle-class Brazilian homes where no other native English speakers are present.
 Students benefit from becoming familiar with the local language and culture through the interactions with their Brazilian hosts.
 Individuals and families selected to host students reflect the diversity of the Brazilian reality, which may or may not include a family with a mother, father, and children.
 Each host has its own special set of qualities to offer.
 Students are encouraged to keep an open mind and indicate any special requests on the housing questionnaire they submit to CIEE.
 More information on housing

 Organized by CIEE, the program offers access to local culture through Candomble ceremonies, drumming sessions, museums, nature reserves, cooking classes, and even a trip to Rio de Janeiro!
-Salvador's dynamic cultural offerings offer students many chances to experience music, dance, and theatrical performances.
+Salvador's dynamic cultural offerings present students with many chances to experience music, dance, and theatrical performances.
 For students interested in more interactive activities, opportunities to study capoeira and dance are plentiful.

 UCEAP students are supported by UC's network of UCEAP offices at every UC campus and partnerships with host universities throughout the world.
 Local CIEE staff abroad help students integrate into the culture of Salvador and provide assistance with academics, housing, safety, and other issues.